 We openly welcome guests to our working Dairy and Visitor Centre.
-This is where the genuine magic of our transformation of fresh raw milk into curds and whey and, ultimately award-winning cheddar takes place.
-And here you can watch the whole process, from start to finish.
+This is where the genuine magic of our transformation of fresh raw milk into curds and whey takes place.
+And you can watch the whole process, from start to finish*.

 Our Visitor Centre combines the Dairy along with access to some of our maturing stores and a display of objects associated with cheesemaking over the years.
 Guests are able to watch any part of the authentic cheese making process as well as viewing the packing room, where our cheese is portioned and prepared for sale.
 A continuous DVD (approx 17mins ) shows the whole process from beginning to end.
 Detailed information on each stage is displayed on the walls.

 'Brilliant Shop.
 Worth a visit!
 The cheese making tour was really great.
-I enjoyed the video on how cheddar is made.
-We did cheese tasting which was really great and were able to select our cheese ' K. Scheepers
+K. Scheepers